Top Sites for Eco-Friendly & Sustainable Accommodation

 Why book with them?

 Ecobnb is an award-winning platform with simple-to-understand sustainability criteria.
-As the ‘largest sustainable tourism community,’ they are highly accredited and their accommodations have numerous certifications.
-They also have a “Green, Clean, & Safe” charter you can read here if you want more information on their efforts.
+As the ‘largest sustainable tourism community,’ they are highly accredited, and their accommodations have numerous certifications.
+They also have a “Green, Clean, & Safe” charter, which you can read here if you want more information on their efforts.

 Green Pearls offers travelers unique green hotels from around the world.
 The eco-hotels listed on their site are chosen based on their sustainable initiatives and green projects.
 Hotels listed must also fulfill at least 80% of the 14 Green Pearls requirements in categories such as: